valerian-chen/valerian.hall-chen.com/open_positions.md

 The projects available in this category are shorter term and thus more ad hoc than PhD projects.
 As such, they change rapidly as new discoveries are made in the field; the list here is far from exhaustive.
 Please contact me to find out what is currently available.
 Broadly speaking, there are usually experimental and computational projects available.
 Pen-and-paper theory projects are sometimes available, but those usually take at least 6 months.

-By and large, my goal is for interns to publish their work, but given the uncertain nature of research, this is not always possible.
+By and large, my goal is for interns (at least those directly supervised by me) to publish their work, but given the uncertain nature of research, this is not always possible.

 ##### Physics-informed neural networks for plasma simulations
 * Main supervisor: Ronald Chan.